 For example, for many years I was a paperboy and I walked through the Canadian winter with a Discman.
 It skipped constantly and the CD holder I carried with it made my load heavier, but I felt important having upgraded from a walkman (in retrospect the walkman was a superior product, but again: on an emotional level, I felt like I was better off, even though objectively I was not).

-After pain aware we move to solution aware, or what inbound marketing would call the consideration phase.
-We then move from being solution aware to being purchase ready or the decision stage.
-Moving from solution aware to purchase ready is not necessarily a fast process, as any B2B provider can attest.
+After pain awareness, we move to solution awareness, or what inbound marketing would call the consideration phase.
+We then move from being solution aware to being purchase-ready or the decision stage.
+Moving from solution awareness to purchase ready is not necessarily a fast process, as any B2B provider can attest.

 While users are making a logical migration from unaware to purchase ready, at the same time they will likely be making an emotional migration across the horizontal axis of a number of companies.

 In the X-axis of our buyer-brand matrix, consumers are initially unaware we exist.
 They then become aware of our existence before being aware of what it is we actually do or sell.
 If you question the veracity of this statement, ask yourself the following question: do your parents, grandparents or even your kids understand what you do?
 Maybe they can name your company, but can they explain what it is you offer?
 Probably not.
 If so, you understand how it is some people can know about your business but not have any idea what you do or sell.

 If we’re successful in developing our brand, our prospects will move from understanding what we sell to knowing our stories.
 Maybe they know the stories we tell about ourselves.
 Maybe they know about the stories others tell about us.
 Either way, they identify our logo with specific stories, so we become more than just a collective graphical representation.
 They start to associate us with ideas.